 In the spirit of this, I began to browse some of the Bridgeman Images archive’s offerings on the Armistice.

-I was first drawn to this painting (above) of Theresa Bernstein’s, an artist little known despite her work’s span across the twentieth century, entitled Armistice Day Parade: The Altar of Liberty (oil on canvas, 1919).
+I was first drawn to this painting (above) of Theresa Bernstein’s, an artist little known despite her work’s span across the twentieth century.
 The piece commemorates the first anniversary of the end of the Great War.
-It is so vivid, you can almost hear the triumphant ringing of the bells.
+It is so vivid one can almost hear the triumphant ringing of the bells.

-It is the flags of the parade that first struck me most, floating in an air thick with the peals of bells, they appear to be buoyed up on the triumph of the crowd’s celebration.
+It is the flags of the parade that first struck me most.
+Floating in an air filled with the sound of bells, they appear to be buoyed up on the triumph of the crowd’s celebration.
 The national emblems that they bear become secondary as these rich streaks of oils lift the painting, and simultaneously, the honouring of the Armistice becomes more than the divides between nations.
 There is a weight to the piece that anchors the light and hopeful greens and golds: a seriousness in the intensity of its colours, the abundance of black figures, and the solemnity of the occasion, which the gravity of the structure of the cenotaph, centre stage, demands.

 This joy tinged with sorrow, a potent mix of light and dark, is explored too by Pierre Bonard in his Armistice (oil on canvas, 1918), pictured above.
 Bonard is famed for his relationship with colour, and his tendency to work from memory, capturing the sense of a moment rather than its specifics.
 The piece is a swirling mass of colours, crowds of figures and expressions of extremes of emotion, whether joy or anguish, melt into an orange sun and a black form of nothingness, or cloud, or mourning perhaps.
 The painting represents an infinite mix of emotions: a fitting tribute to the heavy emotion of all that the Armistice represents.